KKKK123454321/Absolute-Return-Portfolio-Strategy/README.md

 ## 2. Overflow
 ### 1) Stocks / Bonds Timing
 #### Equity Risk Premium Indicator
-  ERP refers to the difference between the expected returns of the stock market and the bond market.
-It represents the excess return that investors anticipate from investing in stocks compared to bonds.
+  ERP represents the excess return that investors anticipate from investing in stocks compared to bonds.
 However, Chinese index valuations are generally lower, and ERP tends to be greater than 0 in the long term.
 Therefore, the absolute value reference has limited significance.
 Instead, we adopt the rolling five-year percentile of ERP as an indicator of the relative attractiveness of stocks compared to bonds.
   - [ ] Signal indicator: Five-year percentile of ERP - Index-weighted moving average (window period = 120 trading days).
 As ERP is a valuation-based indicator, the market may not immediately reverse when ERP is at a high/low level.
 Therefore, using weighted ERP percentiles for long-term data smoothing is implemented with a default window period of 120 trading days.
   - [ ] Signal generation:
     - [ ] ERP[70%，30%]; Signal[1，0，-1]